Placing an archive of photographer’s greetings cards

 I finish by thanking Steven Miller at the AGNSW Library.
 I hope others can contribute to this fabulous archive — it has become THE visual arts research archive for Australia.

-to return to Parting With My Art - click here
+For more on Parting With Your Art — - click here